SonyaMoisset/Pluralsight_Training/tools.md

 - Introduction to Git: Part 1
 - Introduction to Git: Part 2

-## Introduction to Git by Geoffrey Grosenbach
+## Troubleshooting Skills by Geoffrey Grosenbach
 COMPLETED | 09/01/2016

 - Introduction